rubyforgood/human-essentials/README.md

 Please feel free to contribute!
 Priority will be given to pull requests that address outstanding issues and have appropriate test coverage.
 Focus on issues tagged with the next milestone for higher priority.

 To contribute:
 * Identify an unassigned issue
-*  Assign the issue to yourself to avoid duplicated efforts
+* Assign the issue to yourself to avoid duplicated efforts (or request assignment by adding a comment)
 * Fork the repo if you're not a contributor yet
 * Create a new branch for the issue using the format `XXX-brief-description-of-feature`, where `XXX` is the issue number
 * If you create a new model run `bundle exec annotate` from the root of the app
-* Create tests to provide proof that your work fixes the Issue (if you need help with this, please reach out!)
+* Create tests to validate that your work fixes the Issue (if you need help with this, please reach out!)
 * Commit locally using descriptive messages that indicate the affected parts of the app
 * Ensure all tests pass successfully; if any fail, fix the issues causing the failures
 * Make a final commit if tests needed fixing